The Zookeeper's Wife (film): Historical context

 The Zookeeper's Wife is based on Diane Ackerman's non-fiction book of the same name, which relied heavily on the diaries of Antonina Żabińska, published in Poland as Ludzie i zwierzęta (translated as: People and Animals) (1968).
 In key aspects of historical context, the screenplay follows the story of Antonina and her husband, Jan, closely.
 Both worked at the Warsaw Zoo.
 Antonina helped her husband who was the director of the zoo.
 Animals were part of their family's life, and the devastation that resulted from the attack on Warsaw and the subsequent pillaging of the zoo is well documented.
 The actions of Lutz Heck and his animal breeding experiments were also a matter of historical record, although the intimate relationship of the protagonist, Antonina, and the antagonist, Heck, is exaggerated.
 However, the defiance of Nazi occupation and ultimately, the rescue of over 300 Jews from the Warsaw Ghetto were depicted accurately.
-The contributions and participation of the Żabinski children, Ryszard and Teresa (credited as Theresa in the film) were also notable.
+The contributions and participation of the Żabinski children, Ryszard and Teresa (credited as Theresa in the film) were also correctly portrayed.